spm/spm-docs/docs/tutorials/beginners/MEEG/source.md

 This is done by specifying a binary image (i.e., thresholded statistical map) that indicates which voxels should be included in the prior.
 This allows us to focus the source reconstruction on regions that are known to be involved in the task, based on fMRI data.
 You can derive such an image from your previous single-subject fMRI analysis or from the group fMRI contrast maps (e.g. looking at the mean term in the multiple regression model you used for your presentation assignment).

 You can generate a suitable image by presenting your statistical results using the `Results` button in the SPM Menu window, selecting the relevant `SPM.mat` file from your fMRI analysis, and then thresholding the resulting statistical map in a way that will selectively show the relevant areas (in this case primary visual and fusiform cortex).

+You can use the following sequence of step:

+1. Click on the `Results` button in the SPM Menu window and select the `SPM.mat` file from your Presentation assignment fMRI analysis.
+2. Create a contrast looking at the mean term in your multiple regression model (normally [1 0 0 0] assuming the mean comes first).
+3. A good way of thesholding the image would be p<0.01 uncorrected, with extent threshold of 300 voxels, but you can try different thresholds and see how this affects the source reconstruction results.
-You can then save this thresholded image as a binary NIfTI file by selecting `save -- all clusters (binary)` in the interactive window as shown below.
+4. You can then save this thresholded image as a binary NIfTI file by selecting `save -- all clusters (binary)` in the interactive window as shown below. <br>

 ![Saving a thresholded image](./priors_saving.png)
 <br>